-- (k) 'labour control body' means the [...] body or bodies [...], in accordance with national competences, circumstances and/or practices responsible to perform control and inspection functions [...] in regard to matters of equal pay.
-Where applicable, social partners may carry out this control and inspection function. - (l) new 'workers' representatives' means a trade union, elected representatives or any other persons [...] entitled to represent a worker in accordance with national competences, circumstances and practices. - 2.
-For the purposes of this Directive, discrimination includes: - (a) harassment and sexual harassment, within the meaning of Article 2(2) of Directive 2006/54/EC, as well as any less favourable treatment based on a person's rejection of or submission to such conduct, when such harassment or treatment relates to or results from the exercise of the rights provided for in this Directive; - (b) instruction to discriminate against persons on grounds of sex; - (c) any less favourable treatment of a woman related to pregnancy or maternity leave within the meaning of Council Directive 92/85/EEC23. - 3.
-Pay discrimination under this Directive includes discrimination based on a combination of sex and any other ground or grounds of discrimination protected under Directive 2000/43/EC or Directive 2000/78/EC.
+- 2. For the purposes of this Directive, discrimination includes: - (a) harassment and sexual harassment, within the meaning of Article 2(2) of Directive 2006/54/EC, as well as any less favourable treatment based on a person's rejection of or submission to such conduct, when such harassment or treatment relates to or results from the exercise of the rights provided for in this Directive; - (b) instruction to discriminate against persons on grounds of sex; - (c) any less favourable treatment of a woman related to pregnancy or maternity leave within the meaning of Council Directive 92/85/EEC24; - (d)new any less favourable treatment of a worker on grounds of sex related to any of the family leaves or flexible working arrangements within the meaning of the Council Directive (EU) 2019/115825; - (e) [...]discrimination based on a combination of sex and any other ground or grounds of discrimination protected under Directive 2000/43/EC or Directive 2000/78/EC. - 3.
+Paragraph 2(e) does not entail additional obligations for employers, extending the obligations under this Directive, to other protected grounds than sex.